The HomePod mini is the $99 smart speaker you probably didn’t know you needed

 Of course, the real power of any Apple product is how well it integrates with other Apple products.
-HomePod mini is no exception, with seamless hand-offs from iPhone or iPad for voice calls, music, or upgrade the sound coming from your Apple TV.
+HomePod mini is no exception, with seamless hand-offs from iPhone or iPad for voice calls, music, or upgrade the sound coming from your

 Does that mean you can use HomePod mini as your surround speakers while watching TV?
 If so, that’d be amazing and a reason to buy at least two for those important rear channels.
 Oh, and Intercom will let you send messages to other HomePods in your home, or to iPhones, iPads, Apple Watch, AirPods, or CarPlay, so nobody is left out of important messages.

 At launch, it’ll work with Apple Music, podcasts, iHeartRadio, radio.com, and TuneIn.
 Amazon Music and Pandora were mentioned as being added in “the coming months.”
 Touch controls on the top let you control music or talk to Siri, and the voice assistant will be able to identify who is talking to her, tuning her responses according to their preferences.

 You’ll have to wait if you want one though, as pre-orders won’t go live until Friday, November 6; and only for customers in Australia, Canada, France, Germany, Hong Kong, India, Japan, Spain, the UK, and the US.
 Apple will begin shipping the week of November 16.

 - Judge claps back at Epic Games, says Apple justified in banning Fortnite from the App Store

 - Apple TV+ subscribers are getting an extension on their free subscriptions